 Treatment depends on the underlying cause and presentation, but in all cases, resuscitation and correction of electrolyte imbalances should be carried out.

 In patients who have signs of peritonitis clinically or features suggestive of perforation or necrosis then emergency laparotomy is required to avoid overwhelming sepsis 2.
-This is usually resection of the affected bowel and causative lesion, bring out the remaining proximal large bowel or small bowel (if caecum resected) as a colostomy/enterostomy and oversewing the rectal stump (Hartmann's procedure) with a second operation weeks or months later to reanastomose the bowel 2.
+This is usually resection of the affected bowel and causative lesion, bring out the remaining proximal large bowel or small bowel (if cecum resected) as a colostomy/enterostomy and oversewing the rectal stump (Hartmann procedure) with second operation weeks or months later to re-anastomose the bowel 2.

 In patients without overt peritonitis, but evidence of an obstructing lesion (e.g. colorectal carcinoma) surgery is also carried out relatively expediently.
 Traditionally a three-stage operation,

-In some patients, especially those not considered fit to have a general anaesthetic, or who have extensive systemic disease, a self expanding colonic stent may be used to decompress the colon 2.
+In some patients, especially those not considered fit to have a general anesthetic, or who have extensive systemic disease, a self-expanding colonic stent may be used to decompress the colon 2.

 When a clear transition point, especially when a causative lesion is identified, then there is little doubt in the diagnosis.
 The main problem occurs in patients where an abrupt transition point is not present, in which case a number of other possibilities should be entertained: